 University of Toronto

 Philosophers sometimes go wrong by seizing on what they think is a powerful paradigm and extending it to domains where it has no purchase at all.
 And sometimes, their error is compounded by the fact that the starting point is less firm than it first appeared.
-This is what happened with Aristotle views on colour, an alluring paradigm of the senses that he extended to theoretical knowledge.
+This is what happened with Aristotle’s views on colour, an alluring paradigm of the senses that he extended to theoretical knowledge.
 In the second half of this paper (sections VI onward), I will show how his entire journey is misdirected, from its beginning in the theory of the senses to its destination in the theory of knowledge.
 But first I want to show how, by trying to demonstrate how his theory contains what they mistakenly take to be a kernel of truth, many contemporary scholars have fallen into serious errors of interpretation.

 Introduction: Aristotle’s Errors